-We talk about the importance of well architected.
-And making sure what we’re building is set up for the future.
-10 years down the line or even two months down the line, you don’t want to have to go back to tweak, revisit or invest time on ops.
+Long-term value is about keeping the flywheel momentum going.
+How do you keep progressing and focus on the next best thing or action?
+We look at the ways to do that.
+We discuss the importance of being well-architected to ensure that what you are building is set up for the future.
+Ten years or even two months down the line, you don’t want to go back to tweak, revisit or invest time in ops.

 Long Term Value is about Discipline